tadepada/Nexus-Protocol/README.md

-> **Project Update (July 18, 2025):** The project has undergone a significant strategic pivot based on early feedback.
-We have just finalized our first functional MVP (a Python simulation) and have updated all documentation to reflect a new, more focused, and ambitious long-term vision.
-We are officially ready for community engagement!
+> **Project Update (July 19, 2025):** The project is officially launching.
+We have just finalized our first functional MVP (a Python simulation) and have updated all documentation to reflect our new, more focused, and ambitious long-term vision.
+We are now ready for community engagement!

 ---